 1. Chocolate Peanut Butter Shake with Greek Yogurt (GI: ~40)

-• Greek yogurt, natural peanut butter, unsweetened cocoa, almond milk, oats
+A rich, creamy low-GI shake combining Greek yogurt, natural peanut butter, cocoa, almond milk, and oats for steady energy and protein support.

 2. Triple Berry Smoothie with Egg Whites (GI: ~35)